Quantitative-Finance-Lab/Floating-Population/README.md

-The following code performs the above step.
-(Note: Our code is written based on Google Colab.):
+The following code performs the above step:
 ```python
 import pydeck as pdk
 import pandas as pd